 |Cubic capacity||33.2 m3 / 1,172 cu ft||67.7 m3 / 2,389 cu ft||76.3m3 / 2,694 cu ft|

 Open-top containers are used when your cargo is too large to fit in a regular shipping container.
-For instance, machinery or heavy materials that can’t be stowed sideways but arranged from the top through heavy-lifting cranes.
-These containers have larger capacities than the normal ones as the roof is open.
-It has lashing rings that keep the cargo stable and has the capacity to load 1000 kgs.
+For instance, machinery or heavy materials that can’t be stowed sideways but loaded from the top through heavy-lifting cranes.
+These containers have larger capacities than the dry ones as the roof is open.
+It has lashing rings that keep the cargo stable.
+A 40ft open top container has the capacity to load 26,500kgs.

 Open top container sizes and dimensions